January 26, 2021

 Privacy Design Documentation.
 For each and every element of each and every project, ask yourself these questions and document and understand the answers:

-Please contact your McInnes Cooper lawyer or any member of the Privacy, Data Protection & Cyber Security Law Team @ McInnes Cooper to discuss how we can help your startup get privacy right.
+Please contact your McInnes Cooper lawyer or any member of the Privacy, Data Protection & Cyber Security Law Team @ McInnes Cooper to discuss how we can help your startup or growing business get privacy right.

 McInnes Cooper has prepared this document for information only; it is not intended to be legal advice.
 You should consult McInnes Cooper about your unique circumstances before acting on this information.
 McInnes Cooper excludes all liability for anything contained in this document and any use you make of it.